B.M.C. - Digital / Analogue Converter

 Furthermore there is a “Low” ( 32fs) and a “High” (128fs) oversampling rate available.
 Both options have their individual character and are suitable for decent sound tuning.
 “Low” has a more dynamic and detailed expression, while “High” is softer and smoother.

-Clock Synchronisation
+Clock Synchroniszation

-Two PCM 1792 DAC in Mono mode
+Two PCM 1792 DACs in Mono Mode

 The D/A conversion is made by two 24-Bit / 192kHz TI/Burr-Brown PCM1792 chips with current output.

-CI/LEF Analog circuit
+CI/LEF Analog Circuit

 Volume Control